 I wanted to include some of the essential components of my OG lesson that will also serve as good review if I send the folder home with a student.
 Everything I choose will be placed into a plastic sheet protector.

 Here are some other options.
 Keep the word list present to keep the lesson focus, but switch up the reading practice.
 You can use sentence strips or a decodable story.
-Provide different colored dry erase markers and an eraser for students to highlight, circle, underline, syllabicate, code or mark up any of the text.
+Provide different colored dry erase markers and an eraser for students to highlight, circle, underline, syllabicate, code or mark up any of

 If you are doing a review lesson, place extra sheets behind the word list or story.
 Then just slide them to the front for more write and wipe practice.